Last Updated: May 2026 — Prices and scam patterns verified from Reddit r/VietnamTravel + TripAdvisor 2025–2026

 Fewer tourists.
 The Temple of Literature on a rainy weekday morning in July has maybe 20 people in it.
 The gardens are lush and empty.
 The courtyard smells like damp stone and incense.
 This is a fundamentally different experience from the 200-person queue of March.

-Street food is better.
-This is counterintuitive but true.
-The heat that the rain provides — muggy and post-storm warm — is exactly the weather that makes a bowl of phở at 50,000 VND ($2) from a cart near Hoan Kiem register differently than it does in dry-season heat.
-The steam off the bowl, the dampness in the air, the plastic stool on a still-wet pavement.
+Street food hits differently.
+The heat that the rain provides — muggy and post-storm warm — is exactly the weather that makes a bowl of phở at 50,000 VND (~$2) from a cart near Hoan Kiem register differently than it does in dry-season heat.
+The steam off the bowl, the dampness in the air, the plastic stool on still-wet pavement.
+The Hanoi street food is the same — the context around it is different.

 What to Do With the Rain